simonesarti/PoliMi-IoT-2022-project/README.md

 **2. Simulation**

 Simulate your implementation with 2 couples of bracelets at the same time.
 Your simulation should demonstrate that your code follows the design requirements.
-If you simulate using TOSSIM, you can emulate that a node goes out of range by turning it o (i.e., calling mote.turnOff() in python).
+If you simulate using TOSSIM, you can emulate that a node goes out of range by turning it off (i.e., calling mote.turnOff() in python).
 In Cooja, you can simply move a node out of the communication range of the other one.

 **3. Node-Red**: